thierr26/thierr26_personal_notes_sphinx_sources/source/openbsd_vm.rst

 :ref:`Debian unstable virtual machine creation
 <start_debian_unstable_vm_install>`.

-Don't forget to start the default virtual network and to run the needed commands so that applications running as root can connect to the X server.
+Don't forget to :ref:`start the default virtual network and to run the needed commands so that applications running as root can connect to the X server
+<start_debian_unstable_vm_install>`.

 Use ``osinfo-query os`` to find the most appropriate value for the ``--os-variant`` option (the closest value to the OS you're installing).